ionic-team/ionic-docs/docs/vue/quickstart.md

 ## Creating a project with the Ionic CLI

-To begin, let's install the latest version of the Ionic CLI.
+To get started, let's install the latest version of the Ionic CLI.

 ```shell
 npm install -g @ionic/cli@latest